 We’re training the postgraduate family nurse practitioners to Esperanza Health Centers’s model of high-performance health care: advanced access scheduling, planned care, the chronic care model, integrated behavioral health/primary care, team-based care, with expert use of health information technology and the electronic health record.

-Three FNP Postgraduate Training positions will be available for the 2020-21 NP Postgraduate Training Class.
-The next Family Nurse Practitioner Postgraduate Training program will run from August 31, 2020 to August 28, 2021.
+Three (3) FNP Postgraduate Training positions will be available for the 2020-21 cohort.
+The next Family Nurse Practitioner Postgraduate Training program will begin in September 2020.

 The Postgraduate Training year begins with intensive orientation to Esperanza Health Centers, the neighborhoods in which the training sites are located, and the health problems of the target population, and includes walking tours of neighborhoods, tours of Esperanza Health Centers sites statewide, meetings with community leaders, technical training for electronic health record, and orientation by our chief medical officer to the responsibilities and privileges of medical staff participation at Esperanza Health Centers.